srikanthIBM/anamoly-prediction-streams-singlestore-cp4d/README.md

 ## 10. Create dashboard using IBM Cognos Analytics

 Document in progress
+There is a 3 step major steps to build a dashboard on IBM Cognos Analytics:
+- 1. Create a database connection
+- 2. Create a module to load and publish the metadata to the cognos public folder section.
+- 3. Access the module and build the dashboard.

+###

 To create a dashboard using IBM Cognos Analytics, refer to the [this tutorial.](https://developer.ibm.com/tutorials/build-dashboards-in-cognos-analytics-on-ibm-cloud-pak-for-data/)